uber/tchannel/docs/metrics.md

 ##### outbound.calls.app-errors

+The total number of CallResponse/NotOk responses reported to the application from calls initiated by this service to the the target service/endpoint.
+MAY include an additional ``type`` tag indicating the type of application-level error received.
+Standardization of application-level error types is outside the scope of the core metrics.

+##### outbound.calls.per-attempt.app-errors

-The total number of CallResponse/NotOk responses received from calls initiated by this service to the the target service/endpoint.
+The total number of CallResponse/NotOk responses per attempt received from calls initiated by this service to the the target service/endpoint.
 MAY include an additional ``type`` tag indicating the type of application-level error received.
 Standardization of application-level error types is outside the scope of the core metrics.

 ##### outbound.calls.retries
 The total number of retries performed by the sending service.
 SHOULD include a